OpenBoardView/OpenBoardView/README.md

 ### Prerequisites

+#### Ubuntu

-For Ubuntu developers, you'll need the following packages at a minium;
+For Ubuntu developers, you'll need the following packages at a minimum;

 	$ apt-get install git build-essential cmake libsdl2-dev libgtk-3-dev

+#### Fedora

+For Fedora, you will need the following packages at a minimum;

+	$ dnf groupinstall "Development Tools"

+	$ dnf install SDL2-devel gtk3-devel fontconfig-devel

 ### Installation